Free Walking Tour Berlin

 Sunday Shopping Days

-Throughout the year, there are a limited number of Sundays when shops are allowed to open for business in Berlin.
-These specific days are known as “Verkaufsoffener Sonntag” or “Sunday shopping days.”
-On these occasions, various stores, shopping centers, and popular areas like Kurfürstendamm and Friedrichstraße are authorized to open their doors to customers.
+Summer time in Germany is restricted in terms of the number of Sundays shops are permitted to open in Berlin.
+Such days are customarily referred to as “Verkaufsoffener Sonntag” or “Sunday shopping days.”
+On such occasions, different stores, shopping malls and areas, including Kurfürstendamm and Friedrichstraße are allowed to admit customers.

 Markets and Flea Markets